nushackers/nushackers-site/content/post/2008-01-31-developing-facebook-apps-with-django.md

 ---
-layout: post
-title: "Developing Facebook Apps with Django"
-date: 2008-01-31 12:35
 author: Ruiwen
+categories:
+- Events
+- Slides
 comments: true
-categories: [Events, Slides]
+date: 2008-01-31T00:00:00Z
+title: Developing Facebook Apps with Django
+url: /2008/01/31/developing-facebook-apps-with-django/
 ---

 And here's the aftermath!

 Thanks again to Harish for making time to come give us a talk.